Sensaphone/ValuStor/doc/SSL.md

 This guide explains how to [generate self-signed certificates](http://docs.scylladb.com/operating-scylla/generate_certificate/) for use with ValuStor.
+It uses a separate certificate for every client and server.
+If this is not desired, replace "server1", "server2", etc. with "server".
+Do the same for "client1", etc.
+Client certificates are also password protected.
+This can be disabled by removing "-aes256" from the key generation command.
+Lastly, this guide uses domain names.
+You can replace domain names with IP addresses.
+If you do, be sure to use `server_verify_mode = 2` in the configuration.

 The first step is to create a certificate authority (CA).
 ```